 I hope that Doug can look at this process the way I have and learn from it, so his insight could help others that are going through the same thing.
-I know there are many things I could have done differently to have sped up this process, but I believe in the end, stopping the emotional affair has to be a decision made by the cheater.
+I know there are many things I could have done differently to have sped up this process, but I believe in the end, the decision to stop an emotional affair has to be one made by the cheater.

 Break Free From the Affair – the best book for determining the type of affair, what action you can take for each kind of affair, and predict how and when the affair will end.

 Affair Recovery Group – learn real life ways on how to recover from an affair based on our own experiences as well as direction from therapist, Jeff Murrah.